PeZunino/02-rockeseat-ignite-node-challenge-DailyDietAPI/README.md

 A daily diet control REST API.
 It allows you to manage your meals, as well as providing a summary of your diet progress.

-Developed to better understand concepts such as query builder, cookies and tests
+Developed to better understand concepts such as query builder, cookies and tests.

 ## ⚙️ Features